 Does The Boardman Mountain Bike Pro 29er Turn Heads For The Right Reasons?

-The Boardman Mountain Bike Pro Hardtail 29er (see lowest price) is a fairly new model on the market but that hasn’t stopped MBR from calling it a definite contender for their favourite Hardtail.
+The Boardman Mountain Bike Pro Hardtail 29er (see price) is a fairly new model on the market but that hasn’t stopped MBR from calling it a definite contender for their favourite Hardtail.

 The Boardman bike has apparently been thoroughly tested to ensure that it can meet buyers needs and has plenty of top features in its specification like the Superlight X9 triple butted alloy frame, FSA Comet 368 39/27t chainset and ultra-light E4P SL finishing kit.